 Taxation.
 Will estate tax apply to your estate?
 Gift tax?
 Inheritance taxes?
 Capital gains tax?
 Income tax?
 Transfer taxes?
 State, city or federal taxes?
 Who must pay, and when, and from what assets?
 And what can we do in advance to reduce or eliminate the burden?

 Not to worry – whatever you wish to do can usually be done, as long as we think it through carefully and write the documents thoughtfully.

 We start by gathering information in a couple of questionnaires, and then having an hour-long discussion to explore the issues.
 By the end of that first meeting we are usually able to arrange a flat fee for the work.
 This enables you to know the exact price of our services, and encourages you to call with questions, without concern that the meter is running.

 We prepare draft documents for you within a couple of weeks, address your questions, and then proceed to a formal signing with witnesses at our office.
 We can do this quickly if you’re under pressure, or we can take as long as you may need to reach your decisions.
 And there’s nothing we love more than to take your idea for an unusual kind of plan, and write a document that will make it happen.

 HERE’S HOW TO START.

-If you would like to get started, please download the two questionnaires below, and return them to us.
+If you would like to get started, please download the questionnaire below, and return it to us.
 They should take about five minutes of your time.
 We don’t need dollar figures or account numbers.
 Just a description of the assets, in whose name they are owned, and ballpark figures for their value.